What Is The Mere Exposure Effect?

 What is repeated exposure?

-Repeated exposure is the deliberate and conscious our coincidental and unconscious interaction with a stimulus over a given time.
+Repeated exposure is the deliberate and conscious exposure over coincidental and unconscious interaction with a stimulus over a given time.

 One of the examples given in the article was hearing a song on the radio.
 This is an example of unconscious coincidental repeat exposure.
 You’re not hearing the song over and over because you want to, it just happens to be on the radio.

-In this article, we’ve also talked about the idea of using repeat exposure to help a patient overcome an irrational fear.
-This is an example of a deliberate and conscious repeated exposure.
+In this article, we’ve also talked about the idea of using repeat exposure to help a patient overcome irrational fear.
+This is an example of deliberate and conscious repeated exposure.

 How do you test the mere exposure effect?

 As a rule, it’s difficult to test psychological theories on yourself and unethical to test them on others.
 However, there are safe and reasonably responsible ways to test the mere exposure effect.

 Try getting a new piece of art for your home or room.
 Nothing offensive – perhaps a piece of abstract or modern art.
 When you have someone over for the first time, ask them how they feel about it.
 If they’re not a fan, leave the artwork up and continue to have them over.
 After they have been around the artwork a few times, perhaps over weeks or even months, ask them again.

 Previous ArticleWhat Is The Preconscious And What Does It Mean To Me?